 Mint Jutras has been studying perceptions and preferences for deployment options for ERP since 2011.
 Many use the terms “cloud” and “SaaS” interchangeably, but there are some important differences.
 All SaaS is cloud computing, but not all cloud computing is SaaS.
 For years now Mint Jutras has included a question about the appeal of SaaS in its ERP Solution Studies.
 The question is simple: What do you find appealing about SaaS?

-The long list you see in Figure 1 can be summarized into the following categories:
+The list can be summarized into the following categories:

 - Cost considerations

 Cost factors have always been on the top of the list.
 Some naysayers might point to break-even points in the five to seven year range.
 However, we would suggest they aren’t looking at the complete picture.
 Of course if you only take into account the cost of the software and maintenance and ignore the cost of the hardware and the middleware (i.e. database and infrastructure) that supports the application, not to mention the IT staff needed to maintain it, you will definitely reach a break-even point.
 The middleware costs might be easy for a businessperson to miss as they lie somewhere under the covers.
 But how can you possibly ignore those hardware costs?
 And you should look beyond the purchase and maintenance costs and add in an obsolescence factor as well.

 Lower startup costs have also been right at the top of the list since 2011.
 This is a no-brainer if you include hardware in startup costs, but even if you don’t, we have consistently found that SaaS implementations reach their first “go-live” milestone faster.
 In 2011 the differential was 19% faster and that margin has grown to 32% in 2015.
 Unless you rely completely on outside help (consultants) during this implementation phase, faster has to mean less cost, given the time and effort and possible disruption of an implementation.